door2door-io/door2door-sdk-iOS-deprecated/README.md

 	TripEvent.tripBeginEvent(...)

 #### Trip Book
-A user Books a trip from A to B.
+A user books a trip from A to B.

 	TripEvent.tripBookEvent(...)